A random glucose test is one method for measuring the amount of glucose or sugar circulating in a person's blood.

 Random glucose testing is one way of checking the levels of glucose in the blood.
 Doctors may carry out a random glucose test at any time of the day.

-If the result indicates that a person has higher than expected glucose levels, the doctor will usually order a follow-up test to confirm the diagnosis.
-This may be another random glucose test, or it may be a:
+If the result indicates that a person has higher than expected glucose levels, the doctor will usually order a follow-up test to confirm the diagnosis, including the following:

-A doctor may recommend a random blood glucose test if a person has symptoms of diabetes, such as:
+A doctor may recommend a random blood glucose test if a person shows symptoms of diabetes, such as:

 - urinating more often